 It’s usually best to postpone heavy lifting and other forms of strenuous exercise, such as training for a race, until at least a few weeks or a month after your facelift.
 Getting back to an intense workout routine too soon can affect your final facelift results or slow down your recovery.

 Again, there are many factors that affect when you can resume exercise, so your best bet is to discuss your preferred form of exercise and your recovery process with your surgeon.
-They can make a personalized recommendation.
+They can make personalized recommendations.

 How Much Pain Can I Expect During the First Week?